arangodb/docs/3.9/data-science-rdf-adapter.md

 ---
 layout: default
 description: >-
-  ArangoDB-RDF Adapter allows you to export graphs from ArangoDB into RDF and vice-versa
+  ArangoRDF allows you to export graphs from ArangoDB into RDF and vice-versa
 ---
-# RDF Adapter
+# ArangoRDF

 {{ page.description }}
 {:class="lead"}